-Summary: Boehm and Turner acknowledge that agile and plan-driven methodologies each have a role in software development and suggest a risk-based method for selecting an appropriate methodology [6, 7].
-Their five project factors (team size, criticality, personnel understanding, dynamism, and culture) aid in selecting an agile, plan-driven, or hybrid process.
-These factors are graphed on a polar chart's five axes as shown in Figure 1.
+Summary: Boehm and Turner acknowledge that agile and plan-driven methodologies each have a role in software development and suggest a risk-based method for selecting an appropriate methodology [5, 6].
+Their five project factors (team size, criticality, personnel understanding, dynamism, and culture) are used to select an agile, plan-driven, or hybrid process.
+These factors are graphed on a polar chart's five axes as shown in Figure 2.
 The agile risk factors appear toward the graph's center and the plan-driven risk factors appear toward the periphery.
 When a project's data points for each factor are joined, shapes distinctly toward the graph's center suggest using an agile method.
 Shapes distinctly toward the periphery suggest using a plan-driven methodology.
 More varied shapes suggest a hybrid method of both agile and plan-driven practices.
 As an industry, it would be beneficial to run as many case studies with varying polar chart shapes to validate the risk-based approach of Boehm and Turner.

-Figure 1: Example developmental factors polar chart
+Figure 2: Example developmental factors polar chart

 - Dynamism: Dynamism is the amount that requirements change per month.
 Assuming there is some sort of plan (a release/iteration plan), how much does actual development deviate from that plan at the end of the iteration/release?
 Are most of the user stories selected for completion replaced by other stories?
 Are user stories consistently reprioritized?
-Are user stories (requirements) constantly subject to major change due to changing customer requests?
+Are user stories (requirements) volatile due to changing customer requests?
 It is best to be as quantitative and accurate as possible.
-However, formally tracking requirements changes can be difficult and a subjective measure will be required. - 2) Criticality: Criticality is the impact due to software failure.
+However, formally tracking requirements changes can be difficult and a subjective measure will be required.
+Retroactively, obtain the value to plot from Requirements Dynamism (Table 7, Adherence Metrics).
+However, the objective of the polar chart is to project the values for the five axes to aid in the choice of an appropriate methodology. - 2) Criticality: Criticality is the impact due to software failure.
 What is the worst thing that can happen if the software fails?
 Is it possible that many people will lose their lives, that the company will lose critical funds, or that it will simply be a loss of comfort?
 A failure in an air traffic control system could be catastrophic, whereas a failure occurring in an information kiosk may simply be an inconvenience.
-The company may also lose very important monies, or a small amount.

-3) Personnel: Record the percentage of personnel on the development team at the various Cockburn personnel levels [11] described in Table 7.
+The company may also lose very important monies, or a small amount. - 3) Personnel: Record the percentage of personnel on the development team at the various Cockburn personnel levels [8] described in Table 7.